Cole no-hit bid into 8th, Yanks beat Rays 4-2 for 50th win

 ST. PETERSBURG, Fla.
 (AP) — Gerrit Cole took a no-hit bid into the eighth inning, Aaron Hicks hit a tiebreaking triple in the ninth as Manuel Margot slammed into the right-field wall and the New York Yankees beat the Tampa Bay Rays 4-2 on Monday night for their 50th win.

 New York has won 17 of its last 19 games, and its 50-17 start is the best in the major leagues since the 2001 Seattle Mariners.
-The Yankees opened a 14-game lead over third-place Tampa Bay in the AL East.
+The Yankees opened a 12-game lead over second-place Toronto and Tampa Bay dropped into fourth, 14 games back in the AL East.

+“For us to answer back like that just shows what this team’s about,” said Aaron Judge, who went 0 for 3 with a walk.
+“We don’t just live or die by the long ball.
+We’re just a good all-around team.”

+Margot sprained a knee, and Rays manager Kevin Cash expects him to miss significant time.

 Cole struck out 12 and walked three, allowing one run and one hit in 7 1/3 innings.
-Cole struck out six in a row at one point and led 2-0 when Isaac Paredes grounded a slider on his 105th pitch off the mound and into center field.
+Cole struck out six in a row at one point and led 2-0 when Isaac Paredes led off the eighth by grounding a slider on Cole's 105th pitch off the mound and into center field.
 On June 3, Cole pitched 6 2/3 perfect innings at Detroit.

+“Any time you get to the eighth inning, you’re starting to smell it and it gets close.
+But once (the no-hitter) goes by the wayside and it’a tie game, it's right back to: ‘Let’s go find a way to get this thing done,’' Yankees manager Aaron Boone made.
+“Just a good resilient victory and a lot of good things that helped us get there.”

+Judge didn't realize Cole was flirting with a no-hitter until the sixth inning.

 Clay Holmes (5-0) blew a 2-0 lead and allowed his first run since opening day, ending a 31 1/3 inning scoreless streak.

 With the score 2-2, Josh Donaldson singled off Jason Adam (0-2) with one out in the ninth and Hicks, batting .321 in June, drove a hanging changeup high off the right-field wall.
 Margot fell to the field as center fielder Brett Phillips retrieved the ball and Donaldson scored.
-Rays manager Kevin Cash and an athletic trainer went out to Margot, who appeared to hurt and knee and left the field on a cart.
+Cash and an athletic trainer went out to Margot, who had a sprained knee and left the field on a cart.

 Jose Trevino followed with a sacrifice fly.